 Barrabup was once a thriving timber mill town in the early 19th century and as you approach the pool you will see the remains of the mill office, which is the only evidence remaining of its existence.

-Barrabup is a 10 minute drive from Nannup and three hours south of Perth.
+Barrabup is a 20 minute drive from Nannup and 3 hours 15 minutes south of Perth.

 Camping in Western Australia’s natural areas is a special experience.
 Selected campgrounds from across the state are now bookable online for a trial period.